Tanggu Tianjin, China Travel Guide

 A Tianjin specialty, look for those at local snack shops.

-Enjoy seasonal fruits and vegetables.
+Enjoy fruits in season and vegetables.
 During Lunar New Year, special dumplings (jiaozi) are a staple.
 Mooncakes a treat during Mid-Autumn Festival.

 Carry wet wipes and hand sanitizer, especially when exploring street food, to maintain personal hygiene.